vshenoyTT/sd-frontend/README.md

 Frontend for interactive Stable Diffusion demo on TT Wormhole machines.
+Needs work.

 To run, use the command 'streamlit run app.py'